gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 # Add Grafana Dashboards

+After all configuration we are ready to import JSON files into Grafana.

 The main dashboard is PostgreSQL Performance Monitoring Dashboard.
-You can find its json file for **postgresqlPerformanceMonitoringDashboard.json** for Grafana.
-First you must add the main dashboard then you can import others.
+You can find its json file under Grafana JSON Files as **postgresqlPerformanceMonitoringDashboard.json**.
+First you must add the main dashboard then you import others.

 After importing main dashboard you are ready to import other dashboards same way.

+That's it.